jakobhviid/BigDataCourseExercises/lectures/07/README.md

 - What do see?

-**Task: Find metics for your newly added Domain.**
+**Task: Find metrics for your newly added Domain.**

 - Filter "Data Landscape Summary" to only include the `Engineering` domain and report the "Section Views across Entity Types" metrics to rest of the project group.

 ### Exercise 4 - Add a Kafka ingestion source

 We will now create an Ingestion source for a Kafka cluster.
 An ingestion source tells DataHub how to connect to a service and allows DataHub to collect metadata from the service.
 In the case of a given Kafka cluster, DataHub is collecting topic names.
 The DataHub platform can collect information about the record schema from a schema registry service.
-This is recommanded if you are using the Avro file format for the records in the topics.
+This is recommended if you are using the Avro file format for the records in the topics.

 **Note:** We are not using schema registry for this exercise session.

 **Task: Create a Kafka cluster and also deploy Redpanda.**

-**Hint:** Go back to [lecture 3 exercise 1](../03/exercises.md#exercise-1---composing-a-kafka-cluster) and deploy a Kafka cluster.
+**Hint:** Go back to [lecture 3 exercise 1](../03/README.md#exercise-1---deploy-a-kafka-cluster) and deploy a Kafka cluster.

 Once your Kafka cluster has been deployed, you can then add the cluster as an ingestion source in the DataHub platform.